 Note that the method in the SFRA was based on the Environment Agency climate change guidance update from December 2019.
 In late July 2020 the Environment Agency updated their guidance to say that the sensitivity of significant urban extensions and new settlements to the extreme H++ scenario should be considered in SFRAs.
-The H++ scenario has not been considered for sites within this study; however, this scenario should be modelled as part of a site-specific FRA for the proposed Bassetlaw Garden Village.
+The H++ scenario has not been considered for sites within this study; however, this scenario should be modelled as part of a site-specific FRA for any significant new developments proposed in future.